Yeast Infection (in Women and Men)

 What over-the-counter (OTC) medications are available to treat a vaginal yeast infection?

 Topical antibiotic (antifungal) treatments (applied directly to the affected area) are available without a prescription.
 These include vaginal creams, tablets, or suppositories.
-Regimens vary according to the length of treatment and may be 1-, 3-, or 7-day regimens.
+Regimens vary according to the length of treatment and are typically 1- or 3-day regimens.
 Recurrent infections may require even longer courses of topical treatment.
+These topical treatments relieve symptoms and eradicate evidence of the infection in up to 90% of those who complete treatment.

 Examples of over-the-counter drugs for yeast infections include: